Haddadmj/Trivia-API/frontend/README.md

 ## Game Play Mechanics

-Currently, when a user plays the game they play up to five questions of the chosen category.
-If there are fewer than five questions in a category, the game will end when there are no more questions in that category.
+Currently, when a user plays the game they play up to ten questions of the chosen category.</br>
+If there are fewer than ten questions in a category, the game will end when there are no more questions in that category.
+"WIP"